 Where Do I Find a Patent to Purchase?

 Search for patents by reviewing new and current patents filed with the U.S. Patent and Trademark Office Official Gazette, a weekly publication about newly issued patents.
 Bulletins include patent rights, proprietor contact data, and a primary schematic of the patented invention.
 Contact the patent proprietor, ask if they are interested in endorsing their rights to the invention and negotiate phases for the acquisition.

 What Is Necessary for Buying Patent Rights?

 Draft a sales contract, or conveyance, for the patent.
 Describe the patent in a manner that adequately identifies the particular patent being transferred.
 Include all negotiation phases, together with valuation estimates, phases and costs, and the date that rights switch from vendor to purchaser.
 Alternatively, retain a patent attorney to draft the sales contract or use a pre-printed form from an online supplier of legal forms.

 Both the vendor and purchaser need to sign in the presence of a notary and within the presence of one another for a proper exchange.
 File the notarized document with the U.S. Patent and Trademark Office within three months of its execution.

 Do you have the information you need about how to buy a patent?
 Help is available by posting your legal need on the UpCounsel marketplace.
 Upcounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Twilio and Stripe.
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Airbnb and Menlo Ventures.